NumeralTiger/AI-PR-Reviewer/README.md

 # AI-Powered Code Review with SonarQube Feedback

-This project merges static code analysis from **SonarScanner** with AI-driven feedback from OpenAI to review your changes after you modify code or add a new feature.
+This project merges static code analysis from **SonarQube** with AI-driven feedback from OpenAI to review your changes after you modify code or add a new feature.
 It acts like a senior developer approving changes, providing information on potential errors through a clear report, helping catch issues early and reducing human involvement.

 ---